 BONUS STEP: Apply for Canada PR

-You have to obtain a Work Permit to arrive and set-up your business in Canada.
-Meanwhile, your spouse or common-law partner may apply for an open work permit.
+- You have to obtain a work permit to arrive and set-up your business in Canada.
+Meanwhile, your spouse or common-law partner may also apply for an open work permit.
 Dependent minors will be eligible for study permits to attend elementary or secondary school (if applicable).

 Addressing Most Common Concerns – BC PNP EI-Regional Pilot

-CanApprove is a registered immigration expert with the Immigration Consultants of Canada Regulatory Council (ICCRC).
-Over the last two decades, CanApprove has assisted eligible economic-class immigrants such as entrepreneurs, investors, foreign skilled/semi-skilled workers, international students, and their family members to migrate to Canada.
+CanApprove is an expert immigration agency registered with the Immigration Consultants of Canada Regulatory Council (ICCRC).
+Over the last two decades, we have assisted eligible economic-class immigrants such as entrepreneurs, investors, foreign skilled/semi-skilled workers, international students, and their family members to migrate to Canada.

 Once you receive the work permit and arrive in B.C, you must transfer your proposed amount of investment into a local Canadian bank.